simolus3/drift/docs/docs/setup.md

 To make the database useful, we'll also add a simple table to it.
 This table, `TodoItems`, can be used to store todo items for a todo list app.
-Everything there is to know about defining tables in Dart is described on the [Dart tables]('Dart API/tables.md') page.
+Everything there is to know about defining tables in Dart is described on the [Dart tables]('dart_api/tables.md') page.
 If you prefer using SQL to define your tables, drift supports that too!
-You can read all about the [SQL API](SQL API/index.md) here.
+You can read all about the [sql_api](sql_api/index.md) here.

 For now, populate the contents of `database.dart` with these tables which could form the persistence layer of a simple todolist application: